Ferns & Focus

 Water

-Wait until the top 2-3 inches of soil are completely dry before watering.
-Saturate the soil until water runs out of the drainage holes.
-During winter, reduce watering frequency as growth slows.
+Wait until the top 2 to 3 inches of soil are dry, then water until runoff leaves the drainage holes.
+Water less in winter as growth slows.

 In-Depth Care & Growth